agi-brain/xuance/docs/source/documents/api/policies/categorical_marl.rst

   :param rnn_hidden: The last final hidden states of the sequence.
   :param avail_actions: The mask varibales for availabel actions.
   :type avail_actions: tf.Tensor
-  :return: A tuple that includes the final rnn hidden state, the stochastic policies, and the tutorial values of the team.
+  :return: A tuple that includes the final rnn hidden state, the stochastic policies, and the total values of the team.
   :rtype: tuple

 .. py:function::